Skip to content Skip to footer

 • Reasons for not making the data open (intermediate)

-• Sensitive/patient data, anonymisation
+• Sensitive/patient data, anonymization

 • How can I adopt the principles and tooling of open science? (expert)